alperr/wk/README.md

 - all assets and 3rd party js/css files should be stored in **./public** folder

-- if you would like to make a production build use **wk build** command
+- if you would like to make a production build use **wk build** command, it will copy all your assets in **./public** folder and minify all your source code into a new folder **./build**. you can move content of this build folder to any http file server to serve your application

 ### Style Guide